eclipse-iofog/iofog.org/content/docs/1.0.0/tutorial/deploy-our-microservice.md

 <aside class="notifications danger">
   <h3><img src="/images/icos/ico-danger.svg" alt=""> Known issue - Agent deletes moving average image!</h3>
-  <p>When you update the routes for the moving average microservice, ioFog agent re-creates the containers, but due to a known issue, also deletes the underlying image.
-In order for the moving average image to start correctly, you need to build it again.</p>
+  <p>When we update the routes for the moving average microservice, ioFog agent re-creates the containers, but due to a known issue, also deletes the underlying image.
+In order for the moving average image to start correctly, we need to build it again.</p>
 </aside>

-Finally, for the moment of truth.
+Finally, the moment of truth!
 Let's first try a curl request to our REST API.

 ```bash
 curl http://0.0.0.0:10101/